-- 1 Plug in the power adapter and fully charge your PowerBook battery until the light on the power adapter plug changes to green and the onscreen meter in the menu bar indicates that the battery is fully charged. - 2 Disconnect the power adapter and operate your PowerBook solely off of the battery.
-When the battery gets low, you will see the first low-battery warning dialog on the screen.
-Continue to run the PowerBook off its battery until it goes to sleep; at that point the battery has been sufficiently drained for calibration. - 3 Connect the power adapter and leave it connected until the battery is fully charged again.
+- 1 Plug in the power adapter and fully charge your PowerBook battery until the light on the power adapter plug changes to green and the onscreen meter in the menu bar indicates that the battery is fully charged. - 2 Disconnect the power adapter and use your PowerBook.

+When your battery gets low, you will see the first low-battery warning dialog on the screen.
+Continue to use your PowerBook until it automatically goes to sleep; at that point the battery has been sufficiently drained for calibration.

+3 Connect the power adapter and leave it connected until the battery is fully charged again.